project-alice-assistant/docs/docs/skill-development/widgets.md

 ```

 Remember the css classes we defined a little higher?
 See where they go now?
 Also, do you remember the language file?
 Using automatic translation isn't that hard!
-Instead of hardcoding your language string, simply replace it by `{{ lang.yourStringIndex }}`.
+Instead of hardcoding your language string, simply replace it by <code v-pre>{{ lang.yourStringIndex }}</code>.
 This will automatically be replaced by, if your Alice instance runs in english, by `HelloWorldWidget.json['en']['yourStringIndex']`

 ### HelloWorldWidget.py
 This is what makes your widget be loaded by Alice!
 A raw widget python file would be: